jerelhenderson/mp3tag_actions/actions/README.md

 ### ALBUM Parentheses to Colon
-Per the MusicBrainz Style Guide, convert albums with subtitles inside parentheses to colons For example, "Star Wars (Original Soundtrack)" becomes "Star Wars: Original Soundtrack"
+Per the MusicBrainz Style Guide, convert albums with subtitles inside parentheses to colons For example, "Planet of the Apes (Original Sound Track)" becomes "Planet of the Apes: Original Sound Track"
 <ul style="list-style: none;">
 <li>13 ALBUM (Subtitle) to Colon.mta</li>
 </ul>